 California resident Webster Lucas sued the company for $1.5 million in 2014 because he only received one napkin with his meal.
 After a potentially racially charged argument with the manager, Lucas was offered free burgers, but he claimed the incident left him emotionally distressed and unable to work.
 Unlike the McDonald’s hot coffee lawsuit of 1994, no one actually got hurt from “napkin-gate.”

-McDonald’s: The Ridiculous Payout
+McDonald’s: The Result

-Apparently, Lucas is no stranger to taking on fast food corporations.
+Apparently Lucas is no stranger to taking on fast food corporations.
 According to NBC Los Angeles, prior to filing suit on McDonald’s, he had filed against Jack in the Box twice without receiving any compensation for his claims.
-Lucas is a vexatious litigant — a person who files frivolous claims according to NBC4 legal analyst Royal Oakes.
+Lucas is a vexatious litigant — a person who files frivolous claims, according to NBC4 legal analyst Royal Oakes.

 At the time of the McDonald’s suit, Lucas was not on California’s vexatious litigant list — which prohibits those on the list from future filings for a set amount of time — but he was as recently as March 1, 2018, with his 2014 case listed as the reason why.

-Dr. Edward Gamson and his partner booked a first-class flight through British Airways to Granada, Spain, in 2014, but a ticket mix-up sent the North Bethesda, Md., couple to the small Caribbean island country of Grenada.
+Dr. Edward Gamson and his partner booked a first-class flight through British Airways to Granada, Spain, in 2014, but a ticket mix-up sent the North Bethesda, Maryland, couple to the small Caribbean island country of Grenada.
 Grenada was spelled correctly on their tickets, but the couple didn’t notice they were headed in the wrong direction until 20 minutes after their St. Lucia-bound flight departed from London.

 In total, they took seven different flights over three days to finally get to Lisbon, Portugal, where Gamson had a conference — the Granada, Spain, trip was supposed to be an added excursion — which cost $2,776.

-British Airways: The Ridiculous Payout
+British Airways: The Result

 He tried to sue British Airways for $34,000, which he said covered his first-class flights and lost wages, but his case was dismissed.
-Gamson should have stayed in Grenada — it has some of the most beautiful beaches in the world.
+Gamson maybe should have stayed in Grenada — it has some of the most beautiful beaches in the world.

 Administrative Law Judge Roy Pearson filed a $67 million lawsuit against Custom Cleaners — a Washington, D.C., dry cleaner — for allegedly losing a pair of his pants.
-The 2007 civil litigation made national headlines, because of its outrageous nature.
+The 2007 civil litigation made national headlines because of its outrageous nature.

 When the dry cleaner found the pants, Pearson claimed they weren’t his and demanded $1,000 for a new suit.
 His request was denied, which spawned the lawsuit, which he eventually dropped to a “more reasonable” $54 million.

-Custom Cleaners: The Ridiculous Payout
+Custom Cleaners: The Result

 The judge ruled in favor of Custom Cleaners and forced Pearson to pay the business’ court fees, which totaled roughly $1,000.
 But, Pearson’s troubles weren’t over.
 In 2016, The Washington Post reported that the D.C.
 Board on Professional Responsibility found that Pearson committed two ethics violations in regards to the Custom Cleaners case and recommended sanctions that included Pearson being placed on probation from the practice of law for two years.

 Imprisoned pimp Sirgiorgio Sanford Clardy sued Nike for $100 million in 2014, claiming his Air Jordan sneakers should’ve come with the warning that they could be used as a dangerous weapon.
-Clardy received a 100-year prison sentence for stomping on the face of a Portland, Ore., prostitution customer who tried to flee a motel without paying.
+Clardy received a 100-year prison sentence for stomping on the face of a Portland, Oregon, prostitution customer who tried to flee a motel without paying.

-Nike: The Ridiculous Payout
+Nike: The Result

 Clardy served as his own litigation lawyer, appearing by video feed from where he was incarcerated.
 Nike lawyers spoke for less than 90 seconds, reported The Oregonian, whereas Clardy rambled on — often off-topic — for most of the rest of the hearing.
 After he failed to prove his case, it was promptly dismissed.